mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets.

-> **TODO:** Define parameters for SDP to signal RTCP vs. QUIC feedback.
-Could
-> use RTCP by default and add parameters for "can use QUIC statistics for X".

 ## Transport Layer Feedback {#transport-layer-feedback}

 This section explains how some of the RTCP packet types which are used to signal